dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 ### Handle location changing events

-Blazor in .NET 7 now has support for handling location changing events.
+In .NET 7, Blazor supports location changing events.
 This allows you to warn users about unsaved work or to perform related actions when the user performs a page navigation.

 For more information, see the following sections of the *Routing and navigation* article: